ksmith0813/node-bff/README.md

 Add the api keys to .env.local

+To build App:

+`npm run build`

-To Start Server on Mac or Linux:
+To start server on Mac or Linux:

 `npm run start`

-To Start on Windows OS:
+To start server on Windows OS:

 `npm run win-start`